linuxfandudeguy/berm/README.md

 - The Docker container has started, and the container ID is: **2a8e1b27d0f5b538ef9b0bcad5c03d1deb8615ae33b46428188812b5e70d6c05**.
 This long hexadecimal string is the unique identifier for your Docker container.

-This ID will change depending on what docker image you decide to load
+This ID will change depending on what docker image you decide to load.

 ## Features